debel/modernJS/topics/language-features/objects.md

 ### Property descriptors

-Properties are themselves objects with special flags.
+Object properties have some special flags:
-- configurable: property cannot be removed
+- configurable: can the property be removed?
-- enumerable: property is not listed
+- enumerable: is the property listed?
-- writable: the property's value cannot be changed
+- writable: can the value of the property be changed?

+---

+### Property descriptors

 ```javascript
   Object.getOwnPropertyDescriptors(